 As a good practitioner of Neuro-Linguistic Programming (NLP) you have enough tools to check and to observe what information you get in return on specific questions.
 A typical left-handed person would have the opposite meanings for their eye-directions, keep that in mind!

-On this page, the following information is assumed:
+On this page, the following information is assumed with a right handed person:

 Enough theory, let’s get started.
 First, eye accessing cues are behaviours in movement of the eyes that will both help to trigger and indicate which representational system a person is using to think with.
 Typical types of accessing cues include eye movements, voice tone, tempo, body posture, gestures and breathing patterns.